andrews1022/natours/README.md

 Full Credit goes to Jonas for the design of this site

-Building this site I have learned:
+Building this project, I have learned:

 - Advanced CSS techniques
   - Animations